Liam-Weitzel/SIMD-Exploration/README.md

 double result[4] = {2.0,4.0,6.0,8.0};
 ```

 The optimal solution using scalar logic is to iterate from 0 to 4, and set `result[i] = data_a[i] + data_b[i]`.
 When using vectorized logic the optimal solution changes since we are able to process a Single Instruction across Multiple pieces of Data (S.I.M.D) in one clock cycle.
+The following approach was used in the solutions implemented using programming paradigms that allow the use of SIMD logic directly.
 Using the AVX2 instruction set, we can load all four doubles into a 256 bit register using the intrinsic function `__m256d a = _mm256_loadu_pd(&data_a[0])`.
 Doing this for both `data_a` and `data_b` allows us to use the intrinsic function `_m256d r = _mm256_add_pd(a, b)` to add each value in each register together to solve the problem.
 Finally, `_mm256_storeu_pd(&result[0], r)` stores the result into our `result` array.

 Translating the intrinsic functions into assembly we can see that not every intrinsic function maps to one assembly instruction.
 For example, loading and storing each value into a 256 bit register takes four `vmovsd` assembly instructions.
 The only intrinsic function which maps to a single assembly instruction in the aforementioned solution is `_mm256_add_pd` mapping directly to `vaddpd`.

-Instead the optimal unvectorized solution uses the assembly instruction `movsd` twice to load one value from both the input arrays into a 64 bit register.
-Then using `addsd` both registers can be summed and stored into the result using another `movsd` instruction.
+Instead, the optimal unvectorized solution uses the assembly instruction `movsd` twice to load one value from both the input arrays into a 64 bit register.
+Then using `addsd`, both registers can be summed and stored into the result, using another `movsd` instruction.
 Repeating this process four times gives us the desired result.

 From this we can logically deduce that a theoretical execution time using SIMD instructions should be 4x faster than the unvectorized solution.
-This is precisely what was observed in figure 1 where both the auto-vectorized solution as well as the solution written using std::experimental::simd executed 4x faster than the unvectorized solution.
+This is precisely what was observed in Figure 1 where both the auto-vectorized solution as well as the solution written using std::experimental::simd was executed 4x faster than the unvectorized solution.

 Analyzing the assembly of each compiled solution reveals that all vectorized solutions are making use of the `vaddpd` assembly instruction and use the optimal approach.
 Infact, the solutions written using: Highway, std::experimental::simd, Xsimd, and intrinsics compiled to practically identical assembly: